Our Garden Sites

 VIEW GOOGLE MAP

 Founded in 1909 as a two-unit structure along a small stream, Rockdale today is a top ranking Visual and Performing Arts Magnet with a wonderfully diverse student body comprising 353 students of Hispanic, Filipino, White, African-American, Chinese, Korean, Vietnamese, Thai, and American Indian descent.
 Rockdale fosters students’ joy in active learning through the arts.
 The school’s commitment to ethical action and environmental responsibility guides students toward meaningful lives in a changing, dynamic world.
 The garden was built in 2005 by the school, community, and Master Gardeners, Eileen Hatrick and Anne Elder.
 GSF has been partnering with Rockdale since Fall 2013 to bring in-depth programming to their flourishing garden.
-Garden Educator: Janelle Jimenez
+GSF programs operating at Rockdale include Seed to Table and Cafeteria to Compost.
+Site Lead: Janelle Jimenez

 “My kids love garden and cooking classes!
 My son takes two bites before deciding whether he likes the new food!
 Amazing!
 We also planted strawberries and tomatoes.” –KINDER AND 2ND GRADE PARENT AT ROCKDALE ELEMENTARY SCHOOL